russellgordon/teaching/src/site/notes/Current Courses/Grade 12 Computer Science/All Prior Classes.md

 - [[Current Courses/Grade 12 Computer Science/All Prior Classes#Thread 1, Day 3 - Friday, October 21, 2022|Day 3 - Friday, October 21, 2022]]
 - [[Current Courses/Grade 12 Computer Science/All Prior Classes#Thread 1, Day 2 - Thursday, October 20, 2022|Day 2 - Thursday, October 20, 2022]]
 - [[Current Courses/Grade 12 Computer Science/All Prior Classes#Thread 1, Day 1 - Tuesday, October 18, 2022|Day 1 - Tuesday, October 18, 2022]]

 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+### Thread 3, Day 1 - Tuesday, March 28, 2023
+#### Agenda

+1. AP Computer Science Principles: Exam Details
+	- Exam day is Monday, May 8, 2023 at 12 noon
+	- 70 multiple choice questions
+	- 120 minutes
+2. AP CSP: Diagnostic Exam
+	- You already know most, but not quite everything, you need to write the exam.
+	- We will use today's class to complete a diagnostic exam.
+	- We will self-grade our results in Thursday's class.
+	- This diagnostic will give you a roadmap to what topics you need to focus on to fill in gaps in your own knowledge.

+#### To-do items

+*Before our next class...*

+- [ ] Please complete the diagnostic exam provided in today's class.
+- [ ] If you have not yet, please order a [copy of the following book](https://www.amazon.ca/Steps-Computer-Science-Principles-2023/dp/1264436297/ref=sr_1_3?crid=IDTSQDMB8E3&keywords=ap+Computer+Science+principles+julie+sway&qid=1666087990&sprefix=ap+computer+science+principles+julie+sway,aps,75&sr=8-3).

+</div></div>

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">